saifuldipak/sserpapi/README.md

 ## Create/update .env file
 If sserpapi is installed from python wheel, '.env' file is present in the 'sserpapi' directory.Update sserpapi path, postgresql user and password in the file.

-If not present, create the file with the following content-
+If not present, create the file with the following content, change the values as required-

 #Fastapi parameters
-FASTAPI_PATH='/home/saiful/Projects/sserpapi/sserpapi
+FASTAPI_PATH='/home/user_name/sserpapi/sserpapi

 #Postgresql parameters
 POSTGRES_USER=sserpapi